A bucket handle cover increases gripping surface by snapping two-piece mechanism over an existing bucket's handle.

 Hazard Analysis — Stressful hand & wrist activity

-Workers who mix concrete may face hazards from stressful hand & wrist activity.
+Workers who load, unload and distribute construction materials may face hazards from stressful hand & wrist activity.

 Performing stressful hand activities while constructing suspended ceiling interior systems can lead to tendon inflammation (tendonitis) in the hand, wrist, or elbow, or carpal tunnel syndrome.